skzeeshan365/vocalhost/README.md

 print(response.text)
 ```
 The VocalhostRequest client sends an HTTP POST request to the Vocalhost bridge server, specifying the URL of the VocalhostReceiver client to connect to.
 The bridge server will forward the request to the VocalhostReceiver client, which will process the request and generate a response.
 The response will be sent back to the bridge server, and the bridge server will respond to the VocalhostRequest client with the received response.

-Please note that you need to replace the example URLs and headers with the actual values according to your setup.

 With Vocalhost, you can streamline system communication by establishing WebSocket connections between systems, enabling real-time message exchange and seamless interaction across different languages, frameworks, and systems.